yifeichen2024/RoboMimic_Deploy/README.md

 </div>

 <p align="center">
-  <strong>This is a repository for reinforcement learning implementation based on Unitree robots, supporting Unitree G1.</strong>
+  <strong>​RoboMimic Deploy​​ is a multi-policy robot deployment framework based on a state-switching mechanism.
+Currently, the included policies are designed for the ​​Unitree G1 robot (29-DoF)​​.</strong>
 </p>

 ## Installation and Configuration